Bachelor of Science (BS) in Education

 Complete the following:

 In addition to the Education Core (42 hours) and Pedagogy coursework (6 hours), students must complete 25 hours of content coursework.
 This coursework can be completed througth George Fox Digital or at another college or University, and must be 100 level or above.
-The Integrated Science content coursework must include:
+The Mathematics content coursework must include:

 • Calculus Sequence (12 hours)